security-notes/infobyte-faraday-wiki/Usage.md

 The Status Report provides several options including vulnerability search, filtering and management.

-Personalize this view by clicking on the blue buttons to select the columns you wish to see, and remove the ones you don't need using the crosses in the table.
-These changes will be persisted in your browser so you only have to apply them once.
+Personalize this view by clicking on the blue buttons to select the columns you wish to see, and remove the ones you don't need with the X's in the table.
+These changes will be persisted in your browser from session to session, so you only have to apply them once.

 ###### Search & Filter

-To search, type the keyword in the text field above the table.
+To search, type the keyword in the text-box above the table.

-You can find the text filter both on the Status Report and Hosts views.
-Keep in mind that field values are case-insensitive.
+You can find the text filter in both the Status Report and Hosts views.
+Keep in mind that field values are **case-insensitive**.

 ![](https://raw.github.com/wiki/infobyte/faraday/images/search.png)